 - FDA Information Sheet Guidance: Inspections of Clinical Investigators

-- FDA Bioresearch Monitoring Program (BIMO): Guidance Manuals for FDA Personnel Conducting Inspections of Clinical Investigators
+- FDA Bioresearch Monitoring Program (BIMO) Guidance Manual for Clinical Investigator Inspections

 - FDA Clinical Investigator Inspection List (CLIIL)

 - FDA Inspections, Compliance, Enforcement, and Criminal Investigations: Posted Warning Letters

 Here are a few tools to help you prepare for an audit, whether internal or external.
 Self-audit templates can be modified for use in a particular study.
 Quality Improvement Office staff can also present educational sessions to large or small groups related to IU audits, FDA audits, or other research compliance topics.